ewanbrinkman/blocker/README.md

 ## Asset Credits

-The tile, player, and user interface images, as well as the font, are generously provided by [Kenney](https://www.kenney.nl/).
+The tile images, player images, user interface images and sounds, and the font, are generously provided by [Kenney](https://www.kenney.nl/).

-Similarly, the background music was made by [CodeManu](https://opengameart.org/content/platformer-game-music-pack).
+Likewise, the background music was made by [CodeManu](https://opengameart.org/content/platformer-game-music-pack).